open-contracting-extensions/ocds_recurrence_extension/README.md

 ## Changelog

-The original draft extension can be found [here](https://github.com/open-contracting-archive/trade/tree/master/draft_extensions/lot_RecurrentProcurement)
+The original draft extension can be found in the [archived trade profile repository](https://github.com/open-contracting-archive/trade/tree/master/draft_extensions/lot_RecurrentProcurement)